DalmoMendonca/parables/NETLIFY_DEPLOYMENT.md

 1. The app is now designed to process one altitude at a time to avoid timeouts
 2. The function timeout is set to the maximum allowed (10 seconds for standard Netlify plans)
 3. If you're still experiencing timeouts:
+   - The API defaults to 'gpt-5-nano' with a conservative token budget; adjust the OPENAI_NOTES_* variables if you need different settings
+   - When running on Netlify the function automatically uses an ~8.5s OpenAI timeout; locally it waits up to 60s unless you override it
    - Upgrade to Netlify Pro or Enterprise for longer timeouts (up to 28 seconds)
    - Consider using a background function or queue system for longer operations
    - Check the function logs in the Netlify dashboard for specific errors